pluto-lang/pluto/examples/quickstart-python/README.md

 ---
 title: Simple web application using router, queue, and kvstore - Python
 description: A simple web application built using Router, Queue, and KVStore, involving HTTP routing, message queue subscription, etc., that can be deployed to AWS or Kubernetes.
+tags: ["Python", "AWS", "Kubernetes"]
 ---

 # Simple Web Application Using Router, Queue, and KVStore - Python

-This is a Python version of the example Pluto application in the [Quick Start](../../docs/documentation/getting-started.en.md) guide.
+This is a Python version of the example Pluto application in the [Quick Start](../../docs/documentation/getting-started.en.mdx) guide.
 You can grab the full code from [here](./).

 The application we're developing is called Timestamp Store.
 The overall architecture of this web application is shown in the diagram below.
 It mainly has two routes: 1) `/hello`, which generates a timestamp and publishes it to the message queue; 2) `/store`, which retrieves the last timestamp of accessing `/hello` from the KV database and returns it.
 The message queue will have a subscriber that saves the message to the KV database.
 This application can be deployed on AWS or Kubernetes.